openequella/openequella.github.io/guides/AdvancedScriptingGuide.md

 A more comprehensive FreeMarker manual is available at: <http://fmpp.sourceforge.net/freemarker/index.html>

 ### JQuery basics
-JQuery is an open-source JavaScript library used extensively by EQUELLA.
+JQuery is an open-source JavaScript library used extensively by openEquella.
 You have access to the core JQuery library functions in all of the client-side panes.
 You also have access to functions in other JQuery extension libraries such as Pretty Photo.
 To use these functions, you will need to import the relevant library on the JavaScript Libraries tab of the Advanced Scripting control.

 For a comprehensive introduction to JQuery visit this site: <http://docs.jquery.com/Tutorials>